-Maldives: Probably the most beautiful island in the Maldives and the world.
-These twenty-six atolls are made up of 1,192 coral islands that have been grouped into the atoll, and are spread out over roughly 90,000 square kilometers, making Maldives one of the world’s most dispersed countries.
-In addition, Maldives is the lowest country in the world in terms of elevation.
+Maldives is probably the most beautiful Island in the world.
+Also, As we know, These are twenty-six atolls are made up of 1,192 coral reefs that have been grouped into the atoll.
+And they are spread out over roughly 90,000 square kilometers.
+It is making Maldives one of the world’s most dispersed countries.
+Besides, Maldives is the lowest country in the world in terms of lower elevation.

 The entire nation with many beautiful Islands compromised many stunning white-sand beaches.
 So, many western tourists are coming here to have a holiday with a bigger dream.
 Also, many multinational hotel chains have built many beach resorts on each Island.
 Surprisingly, diving, snorkeling, and relaxations are popular activities in the Maldives.
 The economy is primarily based on tourism and fishing, which has done the country reasonably well with the World Bank classifying the Maldivian economy as an upper-middle-income economy.